Peakboard/peakboard.github.io/content/_tutorials/en-welcome-screen.md

 ## Manage appointments

 Unlike the initial configuration, appointment management is a continuous process.
 Therefore, this process should meet your requirements.
 Depending on the data source, appointments can be managed differently.
 This is done by linking a Microsoft calendar or with tables, via the Peakboard web interface, directly on your box.
 Learn more about the web interface [here](https://peakboard.rocks/webinterface).
-As an alternative to the web interface, you can also use the [Peakboard App](https://peakboard.rocks/apps-en).

 Read the description for your selected template:
 - [Manage one appointment with a table](#Manage-one-appointment-with-a-table)